 - Plus: What to do before applying for deferment or forbearance

-Student loan deferment is a federal repayment option that allows you to pause your student loan payments for up to three years.
+Student loan deferment is a federal repayment program that allows you to pause student loan payments for up to three years.
 Depending on the type of loan you have, you may not be responsible for interest charges that accrue on your loan.

-If your loans are unsubsidized, the government won’t cover the interest that accrues on your debt.
-That means your loan balance can grow while you’re in deferment and you can end up paying back thousands more in interest once deferment is over.
+If your loans are unsubsidized, you will have to cover the interest that accrues on your debt.
+That means your loan balance will grow while you’re in deferment, and you’ll have more debt to pay off when it’s over.

 How to apply for student loan deferment

 To be eligible for student loan deferment, you must meet one of the following criteria: